 Ph.D.
 U.C.
 Berkeley

-Susan Zieger (B.A., Dartmouth College, MSc., London Centre for the History of Science, Medicine, and Technology; Ph.D., University of California, Berkeley) specializes in nineteenth-century British and related literatures, with a special interest in the novel and mass culture.
+Susan Zieger (B.A., Dartmouth College, MSc., London Centre for the History of Science, Medicine, and Technology; Ph.D., University of California, Berkeley) specializes in nineteenth-century British and related literatures and cultures, with an emphasis on the novel, ephemera, and other mass media forms.
 Her first book, Inventing the Addict: Drugs, Race, and Sexuality in Nineteenth-Century British and American Literature (University of Massachusetts Press), describes how metaphors of addiction such as exile, self-enslavement, and disease circulated through literature and culture to forge the new identity of the addict.
-Her current project,Victorian Media Dreams: Mass Print and Material Culture in the Nineteenth Century, interprets discourses of pathological immersion in nineteenth-century print and visual media.
+Her second book, forthcoming from Fordham University Press in 2018, is The Mediated Mind: Affect, Ephemera, and Consumerism in the Nineteenth Century.
+The book contends that our twenty-first century moment of digital media saturation was formed through nineteenth-century encounters with printed ephemera.
+Zieger is currently researching Logistical Subjects, a cultural history of the rise of efficient shipping and transportation in commercial and military spheres since 1800.

 - “Affect and Logistics: Trollope’s Postal Work” Victorians: A Journal of Culture and Literature no. 128 (Fall 2015), 226-244.